Top Culinary Tips for Delightful Meals

 Handling Garlic

 Crush garlic cloves before chopping to release more flavor.
 Use a garlic press for a finer texture.
-Sauté briefly to avoid burning, which can make it bitter.
+Sauté briefly to avoid burning, which makes it bitter.
 Roasting garlic mellows its flavor and adds sweetness.

 Caring for Cast Iron